Severe Injuries Can Result From South Carolina Truck Accidents

 Failing to Consult a Myrtle Beach Truck Accident Lawyer

 Most truck accident attorneys will offer you a free first consultation in order to evaluate your claim and explain your options.
-After a free consultation, your attorney may take your case on a contingency fee basis, which means you do not pay upfront fees for your attorney.
-Instead, your attorney fees are deducted after you receive a settlement or award.
+After a consultation, your attorney may take your case on a contingency fee basis, which typically means you do not pay upfront fees for your attorney.
+Instead, your attorney fees are deducted after you receive a settlement or award and after costs and expenses of your case are deducted.
 A lawyer will look out for tricks the insurance adjusters may have up their sleeves when dealing with truck accidents and how to counter tactics to devalue your claim, so you have nothing to lose and perhaps a lot to gain by consulting an accident lawyer as soon as possible after your accident.

 Fighting the Insurance Company